-The Council meets 8 times a year, 2 meetings every 3 months, the first meeting is called the service users training day, where representatives from the different areas come together, to share information, feedback on activities and events, raise issues and concerns that are affecting service users and to develop friendships with other Advocates in Galway.
-An agenda is put together and the following week the Council meet with the Director of Services, and the East and West Sector Managers, to discuss issues that are important to them, this is a forum were solutions are found and news on developments within the organisation are discussed.
+The Council meets 8 times a year, 2 meetings every 3 months, the first meeting is called the Service Users Training Day, where representatives from the different areas come together, to share information, feedback on activities and events, raise issues and concerns that are affecting service users and to develop friendships with other Advocates in Galway.
+An agenda is put together and the following week the Council meet with the Director of Services, and the East and West Sector Managers, to discuss issues that are important to them.
+This is a forum where solutions are found and news on developments within the organisation are discussed.

-Here are a number of important issues have been dealt with, for example
+Here are a number of important issues that have been dealt with, for example

 The Council wants people with intellectual disabilities to have a say in the way services are being delivered.
 Being part of Advocacy groups can empower people to change and influence services.
 The Galway Advocacy Council hopes to be a major help in making these changes, resulting in a happier and more fulfilling life for all service users.